 Reno Usage Requirements

-In Reno, almost everyone has NV Energy as their electric provider, because it is a regulated utility market.
-This means that their rate structure plays a large roll in whether solar is a good option.
+In Reno, almost everyone has NV Energy as their electric provider because it has a regulated utility market.
+NV Energy’s rate structure plays a large role in whether solar is a good option.

 Electric Rates for NV Energy Customers

 As of January 1, 2021, the NV Energy electric rate for domestic service includes eight cents per kWh year-round.
 Those who opt into time-of-use metering pay between eight and five cents per kWh depending on the time of year and day.

 In Albuquerque, PNM is the utility provider for electricity.
 This utility offers a base rate and a TOU rate.

 Electric Rates for PNM Customers